Syima Aslam

 Syima Aslam MBE Hon.
-FRSL is Director and Founder of the Bradford Literature Festival.
+FRSL is the CEO, Artistic Director and Founder of the Bradford Literature Festival.

 Biography

-Syima Aslam was born in Halifax, West Yorkshire, England, but moved to Bradford while a schoolgirl.
+Syima Aslam was born in Pakistan and moved to Halifax, West Yorkshire.
+She then moved to Bradford while a schoolgirl.
+She graduated from Brunel University of London with a degree in economics and business finance in 1996.

 In 2012, The Guardian published an op-ed by Aslam, where she describes all the factors a modern Muslim woman has to consider when she decides whether or not to wear a hijab.